-- Higher power flow capability: i.e. More efficient generators can be dispatched19 to meet all-island demand arising from the ability to flow more power in both directions - Reduction of Northern Ireland must run units constraint: i.e. the relaxation of operational rules from 3 units that must run at all times to 2 that is permissible once the new interconnector has commissioned.
+- Higher power flow capability: i.e. More efficient generators can be dispatched22 to meet all-island demand arising from the ability to flow more power in both directions - Reduction of Northern Ireland must run units constraint: i.e. the relaxation of operational rules from 3 units that must run at all times to 2 that is permissible once the new interconnector has commissioned. - 3) Reserve23 Dispatch Efficiencies: i.e. further savings arise from a more efficient reserve dispatch. - Reductions in wind curtailment and constraint i.e. an increase in wind generation.